Teaching Savings Practices to Ugandan Youth

 Context of the evaluation

-Uganda has a very young population: in 2006, 52 percent of the country’s population was under 15 years old and 29 percent of the country’s adult population was between 15 and 34.1 In addition, Uganda has extremely low savings rates, even relative to its neighbors.
-Between 2001 and 2003, the average savings rate among Ugandan households was 5.2 percent, compared with an average rate of 12.7 percent in neighboring Kenya.2
+The population of Uganda is disproportionately young: 52 percent of Uganda’s population is under 15 years of age and 29 percent of the country’s adult population is between 15 and 34 years of age.1 In addition to being very young, the population of Uganda has extremely low savings rates, even relative to its sub-Saharan neighbors, which on average have the lowest savings rates in the developing world.
+Between 2001 and 2003, for example, Uganda’s average savings rate was 5.2 percent.
+Its neighbor Kenya, by comparison, had an average rate of 12.7 percent for the same period.2 Uganda’s current savings rate remains alarmingly low, at 10 percent.3

 Details of the intervention

-The curriculum for the financial education intervention was designed in partnership with Straight Talk Foundation and Freedom from Hunger.
-The ten-session, fifteen-hour curriculum taught concepts and skills for improving savings behavior, including role-playing the differences between saving and borrowing to achieve a goal, how to keep a budget, and strategies for successfully discussing sensitive topics around money.
+The ten-session, fifteen-hour curriculum focused primarily on teaching concepts and skills for improving savings behavior, ranging from role-playing the differences between saving and borrowing to achieve a goal, to how to keep a budget, to strategies for successfully discussing sensitive topics around money.

 Results and policy lessons